 Because Radford University is located in a small community, applicants should be aware that Psy.D. faculty cannot guarantee that no one outside the Program or Psychology Department will find out who has applied.
 Therefore, applicants should be prepared in the event that others in the applicant’s life (e.g., current employers, family members, friends) find out about the application.

-The Program Director or designee will call references and their comments will affect who is invited for interviews.
+The Program Director or a designee will call references.
 The most important factor in determining who is invited for an interview is the degree of fit between the applicant and the program.
-This includes experience with and commitment to cultural diversity, social justice, and evidence-based practice.
-An applicant's potential contribution to the diversity of the program through background, experience, and other characteristics is also a consideration.

-In late December or early January, selected applicants will be invited to campus for interviews with faculty and current students.
-We have not yet set the dates for the 2014 interviews so please check our site for interview dates.
-Following the interviews, the Psy.D. faculty members decide which applicants will be offered admission into the program.
+In late December or early January, selected applicants will be invited to campus in early February for interviews with faculty and current students.
 Notification of acceptance, alternate status, or denial is typically made in late February or early March.
 Offers of admission must be accepted or declined by April 15.